eiroca/awesome-list/Atari.md

 *  [ASAP](http://asap.sourceforge.net/) ASAP is a player of Atari 8-bit chiptunes for modern computers and mobile devices
 *  [xebin](https://github.com/epi/xebin) Atari XL/XE Binary File Utility
 *  [xedisk](https://github.com/epi/xedisk) Atari XL/XE Disk Image Utility
+### Develop
+*  [fastbasic](https://github.com/dmsc/fastbasic) FastBasic - Fast BASIC interpreter for the Atari 8-bit computers
 ### Develop / Library
+*  [8bit-unity](http://8bit-unity.com/) 8bit-Unity is the cross-platform C language SDK for the CC65 compiler, which allows writing your game only once, and then deploy it on all those platforms
 *  [Atari8GUI](https://atari8.co.uk/gui/) A Graphical OS for the Atari 8-bit
 *  [Renderific](https://github.com/savetz/Renderific) An SVG renderer for Atari 8-bit computers, written in Turbo-BASIC XL
 ### Emulator